Liu Bei's takeover of Yi Province: Early Success (January or February 213–April or May 213)

 Finally, Liu Bei had Huang Zhong and Zhuo Ying (卓應) lead his soldiers against Liu Zhang.
 During this campaign, Huang Zhong would show great martial skills and was always the first to break the ennemy's formations.
-When he entered the different passes; he took the commanders as hostage along with their family, wives and children.
-Then, he took command of their troops, led his army along with Huang Zhong and Zhuo Ying to attack Fu County (涪縣; present-day Mianyang, Sichuan) and occupied the city.
+When Liu Bei entered the different passes; he took the commanders as hostage along with their family, wives and children.
+Then, he took command of their troops.
+Liu Bei led his army along with Huang Zhong and Zhuo Ying to attack Fu County (涪縣; present-day Mianyang, Sichuan) and occupied the city.

 Following those success, Liu Bei organized a banquet where he expressed his great joy having conquered all the passes.
 He said to Pang Tong that today is an auspicious day.
 However Pang Tong answered that celebrating warfare isn't what a benevolent man should do.
 Liu Bei was angry at his response and told him that he should leave.
 Liu Bei came to regret his actions and asked for Pang Tong to rejoin him.
 Pang Tong then drank and eat as before, when Liu Bei asked him who was in the wrong previously, he answered both of them.
 Liu Bei greatly laughed and feasted as before.